cgruver/cgruver/_posts/2022-08-02-Quarkus-For-Architects-01.md

 1. Create the API implementation:

-   Create a new Class names `ApiService.java` in the `service` folder.
+   Create a new Class named `ApiService.java` in the `service` folder.

    Add the following content: